swashata/multidots-frontend-dev-course-plan/sessions/class-01/topics.md

 ## Q to all

+-   **Please say your name and one JavaScript thing you are good at**

 -   **What is a critical CSS?**

 Asking because many have said, Gulp and Grunt are used to create critical CSS.